Secure and Privacy-Preserving Consensus: Extensions to Other Consensus

 \subsection{Weighted Average Consensus}

-Weighted average consensus seeks convergence all all states to a weighed sum of the inial state, i.e., $\frac{\sum_{j=1}^n w_ix_i(0)}{\sum_{j=1}^nw_j}$ with $w_j>0$ being the weights.
-According to \cite{Olfati-Saber2007}, weighted average consensus can be achieved by using the following update rules:
+Weighted average consensus seeks convergence of all states to a weighed sum of the initial state, i.e., $\frac{\sum_{j=1}^N w_j x_j[0]}{\sum_{j=1}^N w_j}$ with $w_j>0$ being the weights.
+According to \cite{Olfati-Saber2007}, weighted average consensus can be achieved by using the following update rule: